nterthevoid/aws/Junos-to-AWS-user-data-cloud_init-converter/README.md

-# A script that converts junos vSRX configs into a cloud init user data file.
+# A script that converts junos vSRX configs into a user data template file.
 Were that file can be included as part of a CloudFormation template.
 Or, directly copy and pasted into the user data section at launch.